 1. Grambling’s Player Revolt

 A once-proud Grambling program found itself back in the public eye, for all the wrong reasons.
-Things hit the fan following the Tiger’s blowout loss to Alcorn State in the Circle City Classic, the team’s seventh straight to open the season.
+Things hit the fan following the Tigers blowout loss to Alcorn State in the Circle City Classic, the team’s seventh straight to open the season.
 Players were upset with interim coach George Ragsdale, long bus rides and what they claimed were unsanitary facilities.
 So the Grambling players skipped practice, and then refused to get on the team bus to Jackson State.

 2. CIAA Championship Game Madness

 The CIAA Championship Game was supposed to be the conference’s crowning football achievement.
 Instead, it ended up dealing it a black eye in front of the eyes of millions.
-Hours before Winston-Salem State and Virginia State were supposed to play, the game was called off after an after WSSU quarterback Rudy Johnson was hospitalized after an altercation between he and at least one Virginia State player.
+Hours before Winston-Salem State and Virginia State were supposed to play, the game was called off after an after WSSU quarterback Rudy Johnson was hospitalized after an altercation between him and at least one Virginia State player.

 Virginia State – Winston-Salem State – Canceled (Stupidity)